Infineon/personalize-optiga-trust/using-amazon-and-self-signed-ca/step-2-setup-preparation.md

 ---

 * **8. Optionally select the i2c-bcm2708 I2C driver**
-  If the output of the `uname -a` produces an output which show the Linux Kernel Version older than 4.14 you might have the `i2c-bcm2835` I2C driver loaded by default.
+  If the output of the `uname -a` produces an output which show the Linux Kernel Version greater than 4.14 you might have the `i2c-bcm2835` I2C driver loaded by default.
 You can use `lsmod` command to see whther this is true for you.
 In this case you need to select another I2C driver `i2c-bcm2708`.
-YOu can do the following steps to perform the change
+You can do the following steps to perform the change

   ```bash
   $ sudo nano /boot/config.txt